Maxwell-Lutz Community Impact Award

 NAU students in SBS and CEFNS are encouraged to submit proposals for this award

-The College of Social and Behavioral Sciences (SBS) and the College of Engineering, Forestry, and Natural Sciences (CEFNS) announce the
+The College of Social and Behavioral Sciences (SBS) and the College of the Environment, Forestry, and Natural Sciences (CEFNS) announce the

 Maxwell-Lutz Community Impact Award for student teams to submit proposals for consideration.

-The application period is open from February 1 – April 1, 2018
+The application period is usually open from February 1 – April 1

 Funding of up to $5000 annually may be awarded to one team or shared by multiple teams.

 - improve the health and well-being of local and/or global communities;

 - improve the vitality of community or cultural systems; or

 A project outline, developed and submitted by a student team composed of one or more undergraduate and/or graduate students, must specify the following in order to be considered for funding:

 - Collaboration between the colleges of Social and Behavioral Sciences and the Environment, Forestry And Natural Sciences

 Proposals will be judged on interdisciplinarity and the identification of measurable goals/impact.